UTK-COSC377-2018/DataChallenge/tests/README.md

 ## 4. Manually Running Tests

-Before wrapping up with a test, it is highly recommended that you manually run the tests yourself.
+Before wrapping up with a set of tests, it is highly recommended that you manually run the tests yourself.
 To do so, run the following command from the __repository's root directory__:

 ```
 pytest --cov-report term-missing --cov=./DataChallenge -v